AryanPhilip/DSC291_CodeBonus/README.md

 # DSC291_CodeBonus
 Evaluating the Datasets mentioned in the paper

-### Comparison of Model Performance on AdvGLUE Test Set Original Results from the AdvGLUE Paper
+### Comparison of Model Performance on AdvGLUE Test Set Original Results from the AdvGLUE Paper and new results of BERT, ROBERTA and GPT3.5 latest models on the same dataset.

 | Model            | SST-2 | MNLI   | RTE   | QNLI  | QQP    | Avg  |
 |------------------|-------|--------|-------|-------|--------|------|